MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework-v2.md

 ## Session indicator APIs

-Session indicator APIs indicate a KPI breach and can be used to update the number of new activities in a particular session.
+Use these APIs to indicate a KPI breach and to update the number of new activities in a particular session.

 | Methods | Description |
 |---------|-------------|